 Household Income: Medina's median household income is nearly \$80,000, well above the county and state.
 This is a positive indicator for spending power and market resiliency.

-Households and Median Home Value: There are over 23,000 households in the study area with a median home value of approximately \$225,000, nearly \$50,000 more than the state average.
+Households and Median Home Value: There are approximately 23,000 households in the study area, nearly 50,000 more than the state average.

 Median Rent: Median rents are also higher than the state average at \$738.